-The 10 Best Healthy Dinner Foods
+Healthy Meals: The 10 Best Foods for Dinner

-The Dietary Guidelines for Americans recommend eating two to three servings of fish per week, and one of the healthiest options is salmon.
+The 2020-2025 Dietary Guidelines for Americans recommend eating two to three servings of fish per week, and one of the healthiest options is salmon.
 "Salmon is like a multivitamin for your brain.
-It's loaded with important brain-boosting nutrients like omega-3 fatty acids and choline, and is an excellent source of high-quality protein," says Lauren Manaker M.S., RDN.
+It's loaded with important brain-boosting nutrients like omega-3 fatty acids and choline and is an excellent source of high-quality protein," says Lauren Manaker M.S., RDN.
 Eating salmon is also linked to better heart health, and "fish like salmon may have a positive impact on sleep quality," adds Manaker.

 Sustainability is something to consider when choosing salmon.
 Manaker recommends looking for "options that have integrity by looking for the Best Aquaculture Practices certified seal."
-Or, use the Monterey Bay Aquarium Seafood Watch Guide to find the most sustainable options.

-2. Sweet potato
+2. Sweet Potato

-5. Dark leafy greens
+5. Dark Leafy Greens

-7. Wheat berries
+7. Wheat Berries

 8. Olive Oil

 Along with important vitamins and minerals, tomatoes provide a big dose of lycopene, a phytonutrient that is linked to lower cholesterol, reduced risk of stroke, reduced risk of cancer, and even possible protection from sunburns.
 Cooked tomatoes may provide more lycopene than raw tomatoes, but both offer valuable nutrients, so enjoy whichever you prefer.
-Better yet, eat raw tomatoes in summer when they're in season and stick to tomato sauce and other cooked tomatoes the rest of the year.
+Better yet, eat raw tomatoes in summer when they're in season and you can stick to tomato sauce and other cooked tomatoes the rest of the year.

 Don't love cabbage?
-Other cruciferous vegetables like broccoli, cauliflower, and Brussels sprouts offer similar health benefits.
+Other cruciferous vegetables like broccoli, cauliflower and Brussels sprouts offer similar health benefits.